Watson Institute at Brown University

 Junior Seminar

-All International and Public Affairs concentrators, having completed at least one Gateway course, take a junior seminar during the fall or spring semester of the junior year.
-The seminars focus on issues in international and public affairs that can be studied in comparative global perspective, that can be subjected to multidisciplinary analysis, and that often cut across concerns about development, governance, and security.
-The seminars are intended to help students hone skills of critical analysis, argumentation, and the design and operation of social science research and scholarship.
-They simultaneously help students focus on the topics that can later be pursued as capstone or thesis projects.
+All International and Public Affairs concentrators take a junior seminar in the fall or spring of junior year.
+Junior seminars examine a problem or issue in international and public affairs from a multi-disciplinary perspective, often taking a comparative global perspective or studying a phenomenon over time.
+Junior seminars often cut across concerns about development, governance, and security.
+The seminars are intended to help students hone skills of critical analysis and argumentation and introduce students to the process of designing and conducting social science research in preparation for their senior honors theses or capstone projects.

 • Junior seminars must be taken junior year.